 You are not your job.
 You never were, and you never will be.

-Your life has meaning and purpose.
-Know that even though it feels like the rug has been pulled out from under you, your foundation can take the shaking.
+Even though it feels like the rug has been pulled out from under you and everything about life feels uncertain, your foundation can take the shaking.
+Even if the shaking leaves cracks.

 Losing your job sucks.
 I’m really sorry to hear this happened.